RobTillaart/BL0942_SPI/README.md

 **Experimental**

-This library is to use the BL0942 energy monitors.
+This library is to use the BL0942 energy monitor.
-This is a configurable current and voltage sensor.
+The BL0942 is a configurable current and voltage sensor.
 This library only implements and supports the SPI interface.
-Therfor the SEL (select) pin must be connected to HIGH (3.3V).
+Therfor the SEL (protocol select) pin must be connected to HIGH (3.3V).

-The device is a SPI slave only, which works in half duplex mode only, at a maximum clock rate of 900 KHz.
+The device is a SPI slave, which works in half duplex mode, at a maximum clock rate of 900 kHz.
 It is not tested if it works well beyond that speed.

-The library is not tested with hardware yet.
+The library is not tested with hardware yet, so use with care.

 Feedback as always is welcome.